 Dropping Below Full-time Course Load

 Students may be authorized to drop below full time by their International Student Advisor for these reasons only:

 - Medical conditions: The student must provide current medical documentation from a licensed medical doctor, doctor of osteopathy, or a licensed clinical psychologist.
 The student may be authorized to be less than full time for medical reasons for no more than an aggregate of 12 months in any degree program.

 - Academic difficulties: Initial difficulty with the English language or reading requirements; unfamiliarity with American teaching methods; or improper course level placement.
 The student who studies less than full time due to academic difficulties must carry at least a half-time course load (i.e., for undergraduates, at least six hours per semester).
 After dropping below full-time, he/she must resume a full course of study in the next available semester to maintain student status.
 The student previously authorized to drop below full time due to academic reasons is not eligible for a second authorization for this reason.

 - Final semester before completing a program: If the student does not need a full-time course load to complete the program in the final semester, he/she must receive approval from their International Counselor at the beginning of the semester.

 Summer Session Enrollment

-International students are not required to enroll during the annual summer vacation break, unless they are issued a Form I-20 or DS-2019 to begin their initial program of study with the summer session as noted on the Form I-20 (F-1) or DS-2019 (J-1).
-In this case, a student beginning his/her academic program with the summer session must enroll full-time (4.5 credits for graduate students, and 6 credits for undergraduate students).
+International students are not required to enroll during the annual summer vacation break, unless they are issued a Form I-20 o begin their initial program of study with the summer session as noted on the Form I-20 (F-1).
+In this case, a student beginning his/her academic program with the summer session must enroll full-time (4.5 credits for graduate students and 6 credits for undergraduate students).
 These students will continue to be required to attend full-time throughout the subsequent fall/winter terms.